CodeYourFuture/CYF-Workshops/technical-interviews/README.md

 ## Discussion (30 minutes)

 As a whole class, discuss your experience.
 What went well?
 What did/didn't you understand?
 What things felt uncomfortable?
 What could you have done differently?
-Try not to focus on the technical specifics of the interview question you did - try to focus on general things that will help you in your next interview.
+Do not focus on the technical specifics of the interview question you did.
+Focus on general things that will help you in your next interview.